enzymefinance/protocol/CONTRIBUTING.md

 We use [solhint](https://github.com/protofire/solhint) for linting Solidity code.
 We extend solhint's [recommended rules](https://github.com/protofire/solhint/blob/master/docs/rules.md) with a few of our own, which can be found in `.solhint.json`.

-#### ESLint

-We will soon be implementing [ESLint](https://eslint.org/) for the javascript (e.g., tests, deployment scripts, utils) in the repo.

 ### Solidity

-Please adhere to the recommended [official Solidity style guide for v0.6.1](https://solidity.readthedocs.io/en/v0.6.1/style-guide.html), in addition to the following styling choices:
+Please adhere to the recommended [official Solidity style guide for v0.6.8](https://solidity.readthedocs.io/en/v0.6.8/style-guide.html), in addition to the following styling choices:

 #### Namespacing